K-Wojciechowski/FeedFilter/README.md

 * `POST /api/test` to test a feed without configuring it

    Request body: a single [Feed object](#feed-object)
+* `GET /_healthcheck` to ensure the service is healthy

+   Status code: 204 if healthy, 404 if no valid feeds are found in the database (possibly due to a misconfiguration), 500 if unhealthy.

 *Hint:* The responses from GET endpoints can be passed into POST endpoints as-is.
 This can also be useful for importing and exporting the full configuration.